zerotwooneone/percolator/source/plan.md

   - `SetPeerNameByPublicKeyCommand(name, spki)` (exists) — mutual naming by SPKI on each node for host and peers.

 - **DHT (existing, may extend)**
-  - `DhtProbeCommand(endpoint, targetName, SelfIdentityName?)` (exists) — use for “findNode”.
+  - `DhtProbeCommand(endpoint, targetName, SelfIdentityName?)` (exists) — use directly for “findNode”.
 It returns discovered peers (PKHs).
 If needed, extend the response shape for richer UI feedback.
-  - New: `DhtFindNodeCommand(hostEndpoint)` — user-facing alias over `DhtProbeCommand` that normalizes discovered PKHs for UI consumption.
   - New: `DhtPingCommand(targetNameOrEndpoint)` — user-facing ping that triggers the online presence check; this should implicitly cause the internal envelope queue to be pumped by the receiver when they are online.

 - **Prekeys (existing)**